 There are two completely different types of Surrogacy arrangements; Traditional and Gestational.
 Traditional Surrogacy is where the Surrogate Mother is artificially inseminated with the sperm from the Intended Parent (or donor sperm) and the Surrogate is considered the biological mother to the baby she is carrying.
 The Surrogate has a 50% genetic tie to the child she gives birth to.
-With the technology available today and the process of IVF so successful, most people who select Surrogate Mothers prefer to choose a Gestational Surrogate.
+With the technology available today and the process of IVF so successful, most people who select Surrogate Mothers prefer to choose a Gestational Carrier.

 Gestational Surrogacy allows the Intended Parents to use their own genetic material (eggs and sperm) and the Surrogate merely assists them by providing her uterus in which the child will grow to term in 9 months.
 In cases where the Intended Mother cannot provide her own eggs, she is able to select an Egg Donor who has similar features as she.
 There is much more flexibility in Gestational Surrogacy, as well as the increased chances of success.

 In Gestational Surrogacy, the physician is able to place more than one embryo into the Surrogates uterus to increase the changes of a successful pregnancy.
 With Traditional Surrogacy, quite often multiple attempts are required to achieve the same result.
 With Gestational Surrogacy, there is also the increased chance of a multiple pregnancy.